Early-onset dementia: Prognosis

 Estimating survival rates in early-onset dementia is crucial for prognosis, management, and treatment.
 Generally, a better prognosis is positively correlated with an earlier age of onset.
 Average survival time is approximately 6–10 years following diagnosis for both men and women, with variability depending on a specific type of dementia.
 The most common cause of immediate death in patients with early-onset dementia is respiratory disease (e.g. pneumonia); other contributing factors are cardiovascular events and cerebrovascular disease.

 Epidemiology

-Early onset dementia is less common than late onset dementia, the former accounting for approximately 10% of dementias globally.
-Recent studies estimate the prevalence of early onset dementia to be approximately 3.55 million people aged 30–64 worldwide, and will triple by 2050. with an incidence of 119 per 100,000 individuals.
-Additionally, there is approximately a 1:1 ratio in prevalence of early onset dementia between males and females, with no significant difference between ethnic groups in gender distribution pattern.
-Similar to late onset dementia, the prevalence of early onset dementia increases exponentially with age, doubling every five years of age.
-The continuous increase in prevalence with age seen in Alzheimer's and frontotemporal dementia versions of early onset dementia is disproportionally led by the most common variant of each cause, namely amnestic Alzheimer's and behavioral variant of frontotemporal dementia.
+Early-onset dementia is less common than late-onset dementia, the former accounting for approximately 10% of dementias globally.
+Recent studies estimate the prevalence of early-onset dementia to be approximately 3.55 million people aged 30–64 worldwide, and will triple by 2050. with an incidence of 119 per 100,000 individuals.
+Additionally, there is approximately a 1:1 ratio in prevalence of early-onset dementia between males and females, with no significant difference between ethnic groups in gender distribution pattern.
+As with late-onset dementia, the prevalence of early-onset dementia increases exponentially with age, doubling every five years of age.
+The continuous increase in prevalence with age seen in Alzheimer's and frontotemporal dementia versions of early-onset dementia is disproportionally led by the most common variant of each cause, namely amnestic Alzheimer's and behavioral variant of frontotemporal dementia.